open-make/openmakewebsite/content/blog/2024-01-11-smart-citizen-kit/index.en.md

 - Core development team size: 30-40

 ### Hardware products
-So basically, the device is composed of what we call the Smart Citizen Kit, which is the central concept around having a minimum set of tools to measure the environment.
+So basically, the device is composed of the Smart Citizen Kit, which is the central concept around having a minimum set of tools to measure the environment.

 This includes a data board, which is basically an open hardware data logger.
-That can store data locally, also can store data on an SD card, can send data over Wi Fi, can work in different ways and can be powered by solar panel, like batteries, etc.
+That can store data locally, also can store data on an SD card, can send data over Wi Fi, can work in different ways and can be powered by solar panel or batteries.

 ### Hardware maturity
-So, the B2C channel, has a high TRL (Technology readiness level), because you are sending devices i.e people are buying devices and devices should work.
+So, the B2C channel, has a high TRL (Technology readiness level), because you are sending device: people are buying devices and devices should work.
-And in B2B case, the TRL is lower, because I think that maybe, they go from the lab to deployment in a month.
+And in B2B case, the TRL is lower, they go from the lab to deployment in a month.
 ### Rebuilds
-Well, our device doesn't fully comply with Japanese radio, magnetic, electromagnetic frequency, legislation and etc. So, they had to do certain changes in the board to certify and to be able to use it in Japan.
+A group in Japan built an adapted version of the kit certified for their regulations.

 {{< /card >}}